 When varicose veins bleed, it’s a sign of serious vein disease.
 But it all starts with a smaller problem: spider veins!
 So many people think that varicose veins are a cosmetic problem.
 But did you know that it’s fairly common for even small spider veins to trigger bleeding episodes?

 Yes, you read that correctly.
-Even if you have small spider veins, something as simple as a little cut could cause you to bleed.
+Even if you have small spider veins, something as simple as a little cut or bump could cause you to bleed.
 A lot.
 In fact, you might bleed so much that you have to seek medical attention to make it stop.
 And, want to know something even scarier?
 Sometimes, that bleeding event could happen spontaneously.
 In fact, it often happens when you’re taking a hot shower.
 The warm water dilates (opens up) your veins and brings more blood flow to already weakened areas.
 At this point, since the veins are so close to the surface of your skin, they may simply rupture.

 Now, the point of this post isn’t to terrify you into treating your spider veins.
 But we do want to help you understand that leaving them untreated could contribute to further medical complications.
 And cause you more problems than embarrassment when your legs are exposed.